RVijay007/cblmodelgenerator/README.md

 By default, this tool will set the CBLModel ```type``` parameter to be the class name of the entity if you use the initializer ```initWithNewDocumentInDatabase```.
 You should strive to always use this designated initializer when creating new documents in your database instead of making a new CBLDocument and then attaching a model to it.

 In addition, it generates separate header/source files called *ModelName*ModelFactory, which has one method ```+ (void)registerModelWithCBLModelFactory;```.
 You can call this class method from your AppDelegate, and all your models will automatically be registered with the CBLModelFactory to do dynamic subclassing.
 Please refer to CouchbaseLite documentation for more details on the CBLModelFactory.

+## Setters

+Setters will automatically be generated for all properties of classes that derive ```CBLNestedModel```.
+The setters will take care of notifying the parent CBLModel that it should be marked as dirty for saving.

 ## XCode Project Settings